angular/material-tools/README.md

 #### NodeJS with TypeScript Usage

-A quick way to explore NodeJS usages is to run `debug.ts` with [ts-node](https://github.com/TypeStrong/ts-node); which should be installed with:
+A quick way to explore NodeJS usages is to *directly* run Typescript without precompiling processes.
+Developers can use [ts-node](https://github.com/TypeStrong/ts-node) which is installed with:

 ```bash
 npm install -g ts-node

 # Install a TypeScript compiler (requires `typescript` by default).
 npm install -g typescript
 ```